tommh/mmba-ai-programmers/precourse_work/ai_project_planning_doc.md

 # AI Project Planning Document
 ## Project Use Case
-**Instructions:** Create a Google Doc for yourself that answers the following questions to help us guide you in building viable projects using the concepts you learn in this course.
+**Instructions:** Create a Google Doc for yourself that answers the following questions below.
 We will refer to this document throughout your learning experience.
 This is not a throw-away exercise—think of it as your design document as you continue to build.

 Answer the following questions to help you identify a project use case: